swina/nuxpresso-docs/src/moka/blocks.md

 ### 3rd scenario: a list of articles (loop)

-Follow the same procedure above
+Follow the same procedure above.
+Here you can also set how many articles per page you want to output.